Department of Art & Design • Breidenstine Hall

 - Zoom H2 Handy Recorder

 - Sony 5.0 Mega Pixel CD Mavica Digital Camera

 - Elmo Visual Presenter

 - Sony Blu-Ray Disk Player

 - 2 Large Illumination Table

-The main floor of Breidenstine Hall offers a lecture hall which primarily serves as a space for the intruction of Art History courses, but also serves other departments throughout the University for lecture based courses.
+The main floor of Breidenstine Hall offers a lecture hall which primarily serves as a space for the instruction of Art History courses, but also serves other departments throughout the University for lecture-based courses.

 The innermost section of the second floor hosts what is referenced as the seminar room.
-Its open set up surrounded by whiteboards frequently serves as an overlow space to allow engagement for various clubs and conference related activities within the department.
+Its open set up surrounded by whiteboards frequently serves as an overflow space to allow engagement for various clubs and conference-related activities within the department.
 Several faculty offices are also adjoined to this space.